Our puzzling group's Target rules

 Note that our rules differ slightly from those of the SMH in that:

-1. We do not exclude informal, colloquial, or slang words as the SMH does: so long as a word occurs in our dictionary (criterion #6), and also meets all other criteria, it is valid, and,
+1. We do not exclude informal, colloquial, or slang words as the SMH does: so long as a word occurs in our ad hoc dictionary (criterion #6), and also meets all other criteria, it is valid, and,

 Note also that speculative look-ups in our ad hoc dictionary are permitted.
 In other words, it is OK to semi-randomly/intuitively put letters together and then look up in our ad hoc dictionary whether the potential word thus formed is valid.
 There is also no limit on the number of speculative look-ups.